blixtra/inspektor-gadget/README.md

 Kernel requirements are largely determined by the specific eBPF functionality a Gadget makes use of.
-The eBPF functionality available to Gadgets depend on the version and configuration of the kernel running running in they node/machine where the Gadget is being loaded.
+The eBPF functionality available to Gadgets depend on the version and configuration of the kernel running running in the node/machine where the Gadget is being loaded.
 Gadgets developed by the Inspektor Gadget project require at least Linux 5.10 with [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html) enabled.

 Refer to the [documentation for a specific Gadget](/gadgets/README.md) for any notes regarding requirements.